Here’s How to Fail as a Musician…

 I want you to think about how insane this is for a moment.

-I basically tell someone how they can accomplish their life long dream of building a real audience, selling albums, and quitting their day job.
+I basically tell someone how they can accomplish their life long dream of building a real audience, generate income from their music and quit their day job.
 But the second they find out a little work is involved – screw it.

 People are literally choosing a life of artistic obscurity rather than putting in a bit of hard work.

 Most musicians spend 3 or 4 years at a minimum learning their instruments before they even dare join a band or perform live.
-They’ll drop tens of thousands of dollars on gear and recording costs, but a few months of learning about the actual business of music – forget about it.
+They’ll drop tens of thousands of dollars on gear and rstudio time, but a few months of learning about the actual business of music – forget about it.

 It honestly doesn’t make much sense to me.